GinoGalotti/guildgazette/_posts/2019-02-6-and-water-we-found.md

 * We got our hand on Fohammer, such a powerful artifact.
 It seems to have current running through it
 * The fluorescent cave seems to be the place where another cultist used as a laboratory.
 He seems to have a special crush on death and the undead.
 * Growls and sounds are still coming from the depth of the cave.
 What is waiting for us there?

+_Image: Fiona and Lands having a nice bath.
+I let you decide who is who._